 - Make sure the child is tall enough to reach the footrests.

-- Ensure the child wears a DOT approved, and snug-fitting helmet that is not top-heavy.
+- Ensure the child wears a DOT-approved, snug-fitting helmet that is not top-heavy.

-- Best case scenario, the child wears safety clothing, including leather chaps, long jeans, riding boots, shielded gloves, and a riding jacket with a kidney belt.
+- In the best-case scenario, the child wears safety clothing, including leather chaps, long jeans, riding boots, shielded gloves, and a riding jacket with a kidney belt.

 - The smaller person on the back should hold on to the operator’s belt, waist, or hips.

-- Whether moving or stopped, the child should always keep his or her feet firmly resting on the footpegs.
+- The child should always keep their feet firmly resting on the footpegs, whether moving or stopped.

 - Warn the child to keep their ankles and thighs off the exhaust pipes, belts, chains, and other moving parts that could catch a finger or foot.

-- Match and mirror the movements of the rider as you cling and lean, looking to your left or right into the direction of the driver's turn.
+- Match and mirror the movements of the rider as you cling and lean, looking to your left or right in the direction of the driver’s turn.